Bad pixel correction on GPU

 We see almost the same situation when we calibrate a camera to get Flat-Field Correction (FFC) frame.
 Hot pixels could influence on the results of FFC, so we need to interpolate them before we do any computations.

-Apart from bad pixel removal we always need to keep an eye on a total number of processed pixels with that filter.
-This is indirect means to check image sensor degradation.
+Apart from bad pixel repair we always need to keep an eye on a total number of processed pixels with that filter.
+This is indirect way to check image sensor degradation and quality.
 That solution is handy and could be applied to RAW data from any camera.
-Soon we will extend that filter to be able to work with RGB data as well, because such a demand does exist.
+Soon we will extend that filter to be able to work with RGB data as well, because such a demand to fix bad RBG pixel does exist.

 We've implemented BPC filter on GPU to offer good performance and quality even for cameras with high resolution image sensors in realtime applications.
-We process bad pixels in RAW domain and we do that really fast.
-One frame from 12 MPix 12-bit image sensor could be fixed at ~1 ms on NVIDIA GeForce GTX 1080.
-That feature is now the constituent part of Fastvideo SDK and it's available for mobile, laptop, desktop and server GPUs from NVIDIA.
+We process bad pixels in RAW domain and we can do that really fast.
+One frame from 12 MPix 12-bit image sensor could be fixed at less than ~1 ms on NVIDIA GeForce GTX 1080 even without having all coordinates of bad pixels - we detect and interpolate bad pixels in realtime.
+This is actually dynamic bad pixel correction algorithm.
+That feature is now the constituent part of the Fastvideo SDK and it's available for mobile, laptop, desktop and server GPUs from NVIDIA.

-To check performance and quality for BPC algorithm, you can download Fast CinemaDNG Processor software for evaluation.
+To check performance and quality for BPC algorithms, you can download Fast CinemaDNG Processor software for evaluation.